William Henry Burleigh: Earnest and Affable Editor

 At the time of the Abolitionist schism, he was among the Liberty Party faction.
 This put him at odds with his own brother Charles, and many previous allies and friends.
 When he decided to call a truce in this faction fight, it came along with his leaving Abolition editing for a decade, before the new Republican party called forth his talents again to aid in the campaigns of 1856, 1860 and 1864.

 William had married Harriet Frink in 1834, soon after the closure of the Canterbury Female Academy where he taught.
 There are very few hints about their marriage, or about her at all.
-By contrast - but perhaps affecting the quality of their relationship - a theme emerges in many of William's writing, complaining about not being paid, about being pinched for money, about subscribers being laggard in their dues, and so forth.
+By contrast - but perhaps affecting the quality of their relationship - a theme emerges in much of William's writing, complaining about not being paid, about being pinched for money, about subscribers being laggard in their dues, and so forth.

 From 1863 to 1865, William's immediate family suffered many tragic losses: his father, his wife, one of his daughters and one of his sons all died in that short time span.
 William remarried at the end of 1865, to a woman who had become a friend and ally - Celia Tibbits.
 She was an important feminist organizer, and a religous liberal and free-thinker, who went on to be one of the first women ministers in the Unitarian church, occupying the same pulpit in Brooklyn, Connecticut that Samuel J. May had occupied back in the 1830s.